Ktredway0128/token-crowdsale-dashboard/README.md

 3. Click **Connect Wallet**
 4. Approve the connection in MetaMask

-### VIEWING YOUR VESTING SCHEDULE (Beneficiary)
+### CLAIMING YOUR AIRDROP (Eligible Wallet)

-1. Connect with the wallet that has an active vesting schedule
+1. Connect with an eligible wallet
-2. Your schedules will load automatically under **My Vesting Schedules**
+2. Your allocation and time remaining will display automatically
-3. Hit **↻ Refresh** at any time to see the latest releasable amount

-### RELEASING TOKENS (Beneficiary)

-1. Connect with your beneficiary wallet
-2. Click **Release Tokens** when tokens are available
-3. Confirm the transaction in MetaMask
-4. Your tokens will appear in your wallet after confirmation

-### CREATING A VESTING SCHEDULE (Admin Only)

-1. Connect with a wallet that holds the ADMIN_ROLE
-2. In the Admin Panel, fill in the beneficiary address, token amount, start date, cliff period, and duration
-3. Click **Create Schedule**
+3. Click **Claim X STK**
 4. Confirm the transaction in MetaMask
+5. Your tokens will appear in your wallet after confirmation

-### REVOKING A SCHEDULE (Admin Only)
+### UPDATING THE WHITELIST (Admin Only)

-1. Connect with a wallet that holds the ADMIN_ROLE
-2. In the **Lookup & Revoke** section, enter the beneficiary wallet address
-3. Click **Look Up** to load their schedules
-4. Click **Revoke** on the schedule you want to cancel
-5. Confirm the transaction in MetaMask
+1. Add new addresses to `merkle/whitelist.json`
+2. Run `node scripts/generate-merkle.js`
+3. Pause the airdrop in the Admin Panel
+4. Paste the new Merkle root into **Update Merkle Root** and confirm
+5. Copy new `merkle/proofs.json` into `src/proofs.json` and redeploy the dashboard
+6. Unpause the airdrop

-### WITHDRAWING TOKENS (Admin Only)
+### RECOVERING TOKENS (Admin Only)

+1. Wait for the claim deadline to pass
-1. Connect with a wallet that holds the ADMIN_ROLE
+2. Connect with the admin wallet
-2. Enter an amount or click **Max** to fill the exact withdrawable amount
-3. Click **Withdraw**
-4. Confirm the transaction in MetaMask
+3. Click **Recover Tokens** — all remaining tokens are sent to the admin wallet
+4. The button automatically grays out once the contract balance reaches zero

 ## PROVIDER ARCHITECTURE